Soundness-preserving composition of synchronously and asynchronously interacting workflow net components: Asynchronous-Synchronous Composition of GFW-Nets

-A GWF-net may have transitions with \emph{complement} asynchronous labels (``$c!$'' is a complement to ``$c?$'' and vice versa).
-They are denoted using overlines, i.e., $\overline{c!} = c?$ and $\overline{c?} = c!$.
+A GWF-net may also have transitions with \emph{complement} asynchronous labels (``$c!$'' is complement to ``$c?$'' and vice versa).
+They are denoted using overline, i.e., $\overline{c!} = c?$ and $\overline{c?} = c!$.
 Then we require that there exists a place labeled by ``$c$'' connecting all transitions labeled by ``$c!$'' to all transitions labeled by ``$c?$''.
 Labeled places are necessary to establish the logical dependence between transitions with complement labels, i.e., receiving from a channel $c$ should be done after a message is sent to this channel.
-However, there can also be other places connecting transitions with complement labels.
+However, other places can also connect transitions with complement labels.

-Synchronous interactions among components result in merging transitions corresponding to simultaneous activities.
-In our work, this is represented by coincident transition labels.
-By $S = \{ s_1, s_2, \dots, s_k \}$ we denote the set of synchronous activities.
-Similarly to asynchronous interactions, some transitions in a GWF-net are labeled by synchronous activities from $S$.
+Synchronous interactions among components result in merging transitions representing simultaneous actions.
+In our work, simultaneous actions are modeled using identical transition labels.
+Let $S = \{ s_1, s_2, \dots, s_n \}$ denote the set of synchronous actions.
+Similar to the asynchronous interaction, some transitions in a GWF-net are labeled by synchronous actions from $S$.

-We formalize these aspects of synchronous and asynchronous interactions in Definition \ref{lwf_def}, where a GWF-net is equipped with three labeling functions.
-Figure \ref{lgwf_ex} shows an LGWF-net, where the labeled places are distinguished by the smaller size.
+We formalize these aspects of synchronous and asynchronous interactions among components in Definition \ref{lwf_def}, where a GWF-net is equipped with two transition labeling functions and a place labeling function.
+Figure \ref{lgwf_ex} shows a labeled GWF-net, where labeled places are distinguished by the smaller size.
 By convention, labels are put either inside or near nodes.